 If you have been accused of hazing, you can be facing serious consequences.
 The penalties of hazing charges can be costly, and criminal charges cannot be expunged from your record in Virginia.
 Your record may be used against you in the future, so it is critical to build an aggressive, experienced defense for yourself.
 The Law Offices of Daniel J Miller can help fight for your rights

-Our Virginia Beach criminal defense attorney is backed by more than 15 years of experience in criminal court and is familiar with the courts Southeast Virginia.
+Our Virginia Beach criminal defense attorney has over 25 years of experience in criminal court and is familiar with the courts Southeast Virginia.
 Our team will use our knowledge and experience to develop a personalized, strategic plan for your defense.
 We never use cookie-cutter solutions, since we know that your rights and freedom are at risk.
 Learn how we can help today!